 Fax: +66 (0) 2655 7555

 Situated in the heart of Bangkok’s Central Business area and surrounded by some of Bangkok’s most prestigious Business Addresses, Arnoma Grand Bangkok is also across the road from Centralworld’s 400 Shops and Restaurants, close to some of Asia’s most renowned Designer Malls, and just around the corner from the BTS Sky train which will whisk you all over Bangkok in minutes.

 Access the hotel from Survarnabhumi International Airport

 By public transit train – take the escalator down from the Arrival Hall to entry the Airport Rail Link (ARL) which located on the first floor, then take a ride from Suvarnabhumi to Makkasan station.
-Then walk further from ARL Makkasan exit about 450 meters to take the underground from MRT Phetchaburi to Silom station (exit 2), then you will find the hotel entrance right in front of the station.
+Then walk further from ARL Makkasan exit about 450 meters to take the BTS to Chitlom station (exit 6), then walk around 5-10 mins to the hotel

 Access the hotel from Don Muang International Airport

 By public metered taxi – Taxi stand located in front of the Arrival Halls International & Domestic Passenger Terminals.
-The metered fare from the airport to the hotel is usually around THB 400 excluding the tolls and airport surcharge.
+The metered fare from the airport to the hotel is usually around THB 400-500 including the tolls and airport surcharge.